A modification of two graph-decomposition theorems based on a vertex-removing synchronised graph product: New results

-We continue with the proof of Theorem~\ref{theorem_4} which relaxes the requirement of Theorem~\ref{theorem_2} that all the arcs of $[X_1,Y]$ have distinct labels, all the arcs of $[Y,X_2]$ have distinct labels and all the arcs of $[X_1,X_2]$ have distinct labels.
-In Figure~\ref{Example1}, containing a non-trivial complete bipartite subgraph of $G$ for which all arcs have identical labels, we have shown in a simple example how a graph $G$ can be decomposed into the graphs $G/Y$ and $G/X_1/X_2$ such that $G\cong G/Y\boxbackslash G/X_1/X_2$.
-In Theorem~\ref{theorem_4}, we use the proof of Theorem~\ref{theorem_2} given in \cite{dam} and modify this proof to support complete bipartite subgraph of $G$ with arcs with the same label of $[X_1,Y]$ and $[Y,X_2]$ and bipartite subgraphs of $G$ with arcs with the same label of $[X_1,X_2]$.
-Note that a bipartite subgraph of $G$ arc-induced by all arcs with the same label of $[X_1,X_2]$ does not have to be complete.
+We continue with the proof of Theorem~\ref{theorem_4} which relaxes the requirement of Theorem~\ref{theorem_2} that all the arcs of $[X_1,Y]$ have distinct label pairs, all the arcs of $[Y,X_2]$ have distinct label pairs and all the arcs of $[X_1,X_2]$ have distinct label pairs.
+In Figure~\ref{Example1}, where the graph $G$ contains a non-trivial complete bipartite subgraph for which all arcs have identical label pairs, we have shown in a simple example how the graph $G$ can be decomposed into the graphs $G/Y$ and $G/X_1/X_2$ such that $G\cong G/Y\boxbackslash G/X_1/X_2$.
+In Theorem~\ref{theorem_4}, we use the proof of Theorem~\ref{theorem_2} given in \cite{dam} and modify this proof to support complete bipartite subgraphs of $G$ with arcs in $[X_1,Y]$ with the same label pair and arcs in $[Y,X_2]$ with the same label pair and (not necessarily complete) bipartite subgraphs of $G$ with arcs in $[X_1,X_2]$ with the same label pair.